FEMR/femr/CONTRIBUTING.md

 14. Contact kevin.zurek@teamfemr.org for an IntelliJ IDEA liscense key or with any issues configuring IntelliJ.

-# Important workflow information and common Git commands:
+# General workflow information (Git, Pull Requests, branching, etc..):

+######If you have not used Git before, please join us in [Slack](http://teamfemr.org/slack.html) and ask questions as you learn.

-### -Each JIRA issue (e.g. bug, feature, improvement) should be developed in a separate branch.
-To create a branch after selecting a JIRA(https://teamfemr.atlassian.net) issue:
+### -Do not commit to the master branch or any of the release branches.
+Each JIRA issue should have its own branch.
+[JIRA](https://teamfemr.atlassian.net) issues have 4 categories.
+To create a working branch before working on an issue:

 #####1. features:
     git checkout master